 If, after four unsuccessful attempts (at least 3 of which will have utilized an advanced cannulator), the physician is notified.
-If infiltration has occurred, consider resting the access for 1 week or until the infiltration and bruising have resolved (see recommendation 9).

-Recommendation 9: If signs of infiltration are present, remove the needle and apply ice to the affected area several times for a 24-hour period.
+Recommendation 9: If signs of infiltration are present, remove the needle and apply ice to the affected area several times for a 24 hour period.
 After 24 hours, apply warm compresses.
 Rest the access until the majority of the swelling/bruising has subsided and the access can be easily palpated (usually takes one to two weeks), resume needling (opinion).